Benpong89/jBerry/README.md

 <script type="text/javascript" src="./lib/jberry.js" charset="utf-8"></script>
 ```

-The core function of jBerry is " $b(arg) ".
-This function utilizes vanilla DOM function " querySelectorAll() " to select and return a Nodelist of HTML elements that match the arg.
+The core function of jBerry is `$b(arg)`.
+This function utilizes vanilla DOM function `querySelectorAll()` to select and return a Nodelist of HTML elements that match the arg.
 Once we have the Nodelist, we convert the Nodelist into an array and pass it in as a new instance of a DOMNodeCollection. jBerry methods are defined inside of this class.

 #### jBerry methods include: